 When Kathryn and Trevor first visited the land that is now the site of Gold River Camp & Cabins, they drove home in silence, each guessing that the other also knew that they had found the spot they wanted to not only call home for themselves but build their dream cabin and glamping village at.
 It was a done deal.

-A little more than a year later, Gold River, which sits along the banks of the Second Broad River, has several glamping tents, two tiny riverfront houses, and several cabins for guests.
+Two years later, Gold River, which sits along the banks of the Second Broad River, has several glamping tents, two tiny riverfront houses, and several cabins for guests.
 Kathryn and Trevor live on-site with their two adorable children and have created an escape that many of us have been searching for – a place to reconnect as a family or couple and just get away from our busy lives.

-About Gold River
+About Gold River Camp & Cabin

-Everything at Gold River is laid out and designed to be an invitation to guests to relax and unplug.
+Everything at Gold River is laid out and designed to be an invitation for guests to relax and unplug.
 There are Adirondack chairs everywhere, hammocks strung in several places, the bubbly, calming sounds of the river, chairs sitting on the river bank, fire pits waiting to be lit, and comfy cushions for lounging on.
 Literally, every place you turn, there is something that issues a silent invitation to you to relax and enjoy your time.

-This is the goal of Gold River for their guests – to come to a place where time slows down a bit and where they can easily relax and unplug yet be recharged when they leave, which you really won’t want to do after visiting.
+This is the goal of Gold River Camp for their guests – to come to a place where time slows down a bit and where they can easily relax and unplug yet be recharged when they leave, which you really won’t want to do after visiting.

 There are two luxe glamping tents on stilts that have a boho vibe and are very comfortable.
 Two bell tents, primitive camping sites, tiny cabins, and cabins that have private bathrooms are also offered at Gold River.
 So depending on your level of camping comfort, they’ve got everything you need.

-Before Kathryn and Trevor bought the Gold River property, they had traveled extensively and stayed in all kinds of interesting places.
+Before Kathryn and Trevor bought the Gold River Camp and Cabin property, they had traveled extensively and stayed in all kinds of interesting places.
 The one thing they found to be a highlight of most of the spots they went to was the communal aspect of meeting people from around the world and you know, actually talking face-to-face instead of spending all the time traveling on phones or laptops.
 That stuck with them and they brought the same philosophy to Gold River, wanting to make it a place where people could gather together, hang out, and just talk, whether it’s meeting new people or reconnecting with your own family or loved one.